cwang/cwang.github.io/content/about/index.md

 ## What this site is for

-I started writing more a few years ago, perhaps as a result of realising how scalable it is as a communication channel.
+I started writing more a few years ago ([speaking](../appearances/) too), perhaps as a result of realising how scalable it is as a communication channel.

 The content here are reflections on my experience, some technical others managerial.
 The common theme is software engineering in tech startup/scale-up environment.